 Ever since the 1970’s tourism has been and will continue to be a very important part of Senegal’s economy.
 It is filled with culture and tradition to be discovered and unearthed in the many forms of art found here.
-Museums, galleries and festivals of a truly great nation will satisfy even the most culturally demanding tourist.
+Museums, galleries, and festivals of a truly great nation will satisfy even the most culturally demanding tourist.

-Rare African wildlife can be seen up-close at tours which run at the various national parks and reserves.
+Rare African wildlife can be seen up-close at tours that run at the various national parks and reserves.
 The national park- Niokolo-Koba is a world heritage site and is known to be one of the very few pieces of land on the planet with little or no human intervention.

 The capital Dakar is a cruise ship hub and one can find great party opportunities in the city in its many clubs/ and hot spots.
-Tourist can also avail of African merchandise at duty free shops.
+Tourist can also avail of African merchandise at duty-free shops.

-If you wish to experience a great taste of Africa, in a pleasant climate, all this in the company of great food and great people; then Senegal must be on every single travelers list of places to see before one dies.
+If you wish to experience a great taste of Africa, in a pleasant climate, all this in the company of great food and great people; then Senegal must be on every single traveler’s list of places to see before one dies.